Pat Spillane: Biography

 Born in Templenoe, County Kerry, Spillane arrived into a family steeped in Gaelic football history.
-His father, Tom (1923–1964), played Gaelic football with Kerry and won a Munster title in 1948.
+His father, Tom Snr (1923–1964), played Gaelic football with Kerry and won a Munster title in 1948.
 A number of maternal uncles (his mother was bred by the Lyne Family of Killarney's Legion) also had the distinction of representing their county in football.
 His mother's name was Maura.

 When Spillane was an eight-year-old, his father died, leaving his mother to take over the running of the family pub while simultaneously raising a family of four children.
 Spillane was educated at the local national school and later attended St Brendan's College in Killarney, where one of his best friends was future Kerry teammate Páidí Ó Sé.
-At St Brendan's his football skills were developed.
-He played senior football with 'Brendan's' but lost both an All-Ireland Colleges' semi-final and a final.
+At St Brendan's, his football skills were developed.
+He played senior football with Brendan's but lost both an All-Ireland Colleges' semi-final and a final.

-Spillane subsequently attended Thomond College in Limerick where he studied to be a P.E. teacher.
+Spillane subsequently attended Thomond College in Limerick, where he studied to be a P.E. teacher.
 He was later joined by his brother Mick at Thomond and they both played on the college football team.
-In the late 1980s Spillane took over the running of the family pub in Templenoe.
+In the late 1980s, Spillane took over the running of the family pub in Templenoe.
 He worked as a P.E. and geography teacher at St. Gobán's College in Bantry, County Cork, where he became vice-principal and, subsequently, principal of the school in 2011.
-He also led the school's under-16 boys team to two 'Munsters' in a row in 2005–2006 and 2006–2007; both finals were played on Kerry soil against Limerick opposition.
-As a result of the Croke Park Agreement, he retired as principal in 2012 to secure his right to a pension but expressed regret at feeling forced to do so.
+He also led the school's under-16 boys team to two 'Munsters' in a row in 2005–06 and 2006–07; both finals were played on Kerry soil against Limerick opposition.
+As a result of the Croke Park Agreement, he retired as principal in 2012 to secure his right to a pension, but expressed regret at feeling forced to do so.
 He subsequently chaired CEDRA, the Commission for the Economic Development of Rural Areas, an organisation tasked with creating jobs in rural parts of the country until 2025.

-Spillane lives in Templenoe with his wife Rosarii, and three children Cara (1990), Shóna (1992), and Pat Jnr (1997).
+Spillane lives in Templenoe with his wife Rosarii, and three children, Cara (born 1990), Shóna born (1992), and Pat Jnr (born 1997).
 He still helps to train his local teams.
 Pat Jnr has played for the Sligo county team since 2022.

 Spillane took over his mother's bar, renaming it Pat Spillane's Bar, and he ran it before leasing it.
-Spillane's footballer brother Tom bought the pub from Pat in the late 2010s, with the intention of running it alongside his sons Killian and Adrian (also Kerry footballers).
+Spillane's footballer brother Tom Jnr bought the pub from Pat in the late 2010s, with the intention of running it alongside his sons Killian and Adrian (also Kerry footballers).